jjmpsp/jjmpsp.github.io/_collections/_blogposts/2018-03-10-scaling-how-the-tech-giants-do-it.md

 ogDescription: Ever wondered how websites can handle so much traffic without going down?
 This blog post explains how to scale internet services to a large amount of users.
 ---

 Has the thought of scaling ever crossed your mind?
-This post explains the foundations of scaling theory and the requirements for scaling internet web applications to a large scale.
+This post explains the foundations of scaling theory and the requirements for building scalable, reliable, and performant large-scale web applications and web services.

 <!--more-->